National Institute of Technology, Tiruchirappalli: Research

 Research at NIT Trichy is sponsored by various Indian government agencies.
-The departments of the institute also undertake consultancy projects with government agencies.
+The departments of the institute also undertake consulting projects with government agencies.
 The institute's scientific output averages 700 papers and 10,000 citations per year.
-In addition, the institute's research community is actively involved in transforming unique concepts into products/processes, and it has several published and issued patents to its name.
-The institute has signed a memorandum of understanding (MoU) with several academic institutions, governmental organizations, public and private companies to carry out research activities in the institute.
-The institute's income for sponsored research and consultancy project were more than ₹19 crores and ₹3 crores, respectively, for the financial year 2020–21.
+In addition, the institute's research community is actively involved in transforming unique concepts into products or processes, and it has several published and issued patents to its name.
+The institute has signed a memorandum of understanding (MoU) with several academic institutions, governmental organizations, and public and private companies to carry out research activities at the institute.
+The institute's income for sponsored research and consultancy projects was more than ₹14 crores and ₹7 crores, respectively, for the financial year 2022–23.
 Stanford University named 14 researchers from the institute in their world's top 2% scientists list for the year 2020.
+In 2023, NIT Trichy was ranked 151-300 among the higher education institutions in India in the NIRF Innovation Rankings.

-Centres of excellence
+Centres of Excellence

-The institute has six centres of excellence (CoE), focusing on research and providing consultancy in particular technical fields.
+The institute has centres of excellence (CoE), focusing on research and providing consultancy in particular technical fields.
 The CoE in Corrosion and Surface Engineering specializes in the field of corrosion and surface engineering.
 The centre offers MS and PhD programmes and has signed MoUs with government agencies, public and private companies.
 The CoE in Transportation Engineering focuses on research in the areas of Transportation Planning, Intelligent Transportation Systems and Pavement Engineering.
-The CoE in Manufacturing provides consulting services to businesses in the areas of automation, product development, process improvement, shop floor design, etc. as well as training current employees in cutting-edge technology.
-The Space Technology Incubation Centre (S-TIC), established by the Indian Space Research Organisation (ISRO) at the campus, fosters startups to develop products and applications alongside industry that will be used for future space missions.
-It is the first facility of its kind in south India.
-The S-TIC unites business, academia, and ISRO under one roof, enabling them to support projects related to research and development for the Indian Space Program.
-The CoE in Artificial Intelligence is focused on interdisciplinary research in Al and attempts to create solutions for crisis management, healthcare, decision support systems, and other areas which have an impact on society.
-The Centre for Advanced Manufacturing and Automation (CAMA) is a cutting-edge centre in the institute that offers significant technology support to numerous businesses.
-The center's unique systems include a 3D metal additive manufacturing facility, a Femto laser micro-machining system, a laser shock peening setup, and a high temperature indentation tester.
+The CoE in Manufacturing provides consulting services to businesses in the areas of automation, product development, process improvement, shop floor design, etc. as well as training current employees in technology.
+The CoE in Artificial Intelligence and Machine Learning is focused on interdisciplinary research in artificial intelligence and crisis management, healthcare, decision support systems, and other areas which have an impact on society.
+The CoE in Advanced Manufacturing and Automation (CAMA) is a centre in the institute that offers technology support to businesses.
+The center's systems include a 3D metal additive manufacturing facility, a Femto laser micro-machining system, a laser shock peening setup, and a high temperature indentation tester.
+With the state-of-the-art facilities provided by the CoE in Energy Harvesting and Storage, researchers investigate, invent, create, and analyze materials that can capture energy and storage through technological improvements.
+Centre for Combustion and Emission Studies is equipped with high-end workstations for simulating complex combustion problems and the chemical kinetics of E-fuels.
+Centre for Electronics System Design, Calibration, and Testing covers testing and calibration methodologies in semiconductor device characterization, VLSI circuits, MICs, RF antennas, MEMS devices, power electronics, and embedded IoT systems.
+An indigenous integrated platform called the Emergency Response Support System (ERSS) was created for intelligent emergency response, which is controlled by the CoE in Emergency Response Support System.